 About UsThe Learning Gene is a collaborative project, undertaken by undergrads, grad students, recent graduates and professors.
-The Learning Gene is facilitated by Ada Jaarsma, who is associate professor of Philosophy at Mount Royal University, located on the traditional territories of the Blackfoot and the people of Treaty 7 in Calgary, AB Canada.
+The Learning Gene is facilitated by Ada Jaarsma, who is professor of Philosophy at Mount Royal University, located on the traditional territories of the Blackfoot and the people of Treaty 7 in Calgary, AB Canada.
 Ada teaches existentialism, critical theory, feminist philosophy, continental philosophy and philosophy of science.
 Her book Kierkegaard after the Genome: Science, Existence and Belief in This World (Palgrave Macmillan, 2017) explores the existential significance of placebos, epigenetics and science studies.
 Additional publications can be found here.
 Ada’s CV is here.
 Listen to a conversation about her teaching here, and read about her philosopher-portraits here.

 Kaitlin Rothberger studies philosophy and gender studies at York University in Toronto.
 She’s a reporter-in-the-field for The Learning Gene podcast, tracking and exploring the dramas that beset undergraduate classrooms.
 Kaitlin has wide-ranging interests in feminist, critical, disability and queer theory, philosophy and pedagogy.

 Namrata Mitra teaches English at Iona College in New York.
 In addition to research in postcolonial literature and political philosophy, she is working on a study of the somatic, affective and relational nature of shame.
 She also researches the creative dissonances at play within classrooms—a theme that you can hear more about in the first episodes of The Learning Gene podcast.
 Her primary interest in the medium of the podcast is that it can host exchanges, pauses, and reflections in rhythms similar to the ones enacted in the classroom.
 She hopes that one day her students will also participate in the podcast.